roib20/terraform-ec2-kubeadm/README.md

 ### Operating system
 Ubuntu Minimal 22.04 LTS is recommended (and is used by default), however this project was also tested on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.

+### Instance type
+It is recommended to use an instance with at least 2 vCPUs and 4 GiB of memory.
+The default instance used in this Terraform project is `t3a.medium` (which is a cost-effective option).
+If using your own VM, make sure to dedicate a similar amount of resources.

 ## FAQ
 ### How to deploy this on AWS?
 1) Create an [SSH Key Pair for AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).